mcharouk/aws/DevelopingOnAWS/Module_12/Cognito-IdentityPool/README_DEMO.md

 Code is in test-identity-pools.py.
 Steps

-* authenticate with IDP (cognito user pool)
+* authenticate with IDP (cognito user pool) to get id token
-* get an identity id.
+* get an identity id from id token.
 It's a identity specific to identity pool which is mapped to a user.
 It will create it if it does not exist.
 * get temporary credentials with identity id and id token
 * try to get object from S3